nigussolomon/LIBRARY-MANAGEMENT/README.md

 ##### Go to the directory where you cloned or extracted the zip file
 > bundle install

+##### If you have error installing the pg gem use the following
+- Linux
+> sudo apt install libpq-dev build-essential
+- OSX (MacOS)
+> brew install postgresql

 ### Step 3 - Setting up enviroment
 - Run the docker container
 > docker-compose up -d